Trudeau rescinds emergency powers after Canada blockades end | DW | 24.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Prime Minister Justin Trudeau has rolled back the emergencies act invoked over trucker-led COVID-19 protests in Canada.
+Prime Minister Justin Trudeau has rolled back the emergencies act invoked during trucker-led COVID-19 protests in Canada.
 He said the "threat continues" but is not "acute."

 Canada's Prime Minister Justin Trudeau speaks during Question Period in the House of Commons on Parliament Hill

-Canadian Prime Minister Justin Trudeau has revoked emergency powers police can use after authorities put an end to blockades at border crossings to the United States and protests in Ottawa by truckers and others rallying against coronavirus restrictions.
+Canadian Prime Minister Justin Trudeau has revoked the emergency powers that police could use after authorities put an end to blockades at border crossings to the United States and protests in Ottawa by truckers and others rallying against pandemic restrictions.

-"The threat continues," Trudeau added, but said it was no longer "acute."
+"The threat continues," Trudeau said, but added that it was no longer "acute."

-"We are confident that existing laws and bylaws are sufficient to keep people safe."
+"We are confident that existing laws and bylaws are sufficient to keep people safe," Trudeau said.

 It also allowed police to freeze truckers' personal and corporate bank accounts and force tow truck companies to haul away vehicles.